ismaildawoodjee/GreatEx/README.md

   won't conflict with Airflow's meta database mapping `5432:5432`.
 The hostnames and ports are meant for Airflow containers, but if you want to test the connections locally, use `localhost:543x` with the appropriate ports instead.

-  A common (but terrible) error message that pops up when connections are not configured correctly looks like the following, e.g. where it just outputs the Datasource name instead of providing an actual error message:
+  A common (but terribly unhelpful) error message that pops up when connections are not configured correctly looks like the following, e.g. where it just outputs the Datasource name instead of providing an actual error message:

   ![Error when connecting to or validating retail_source Datasource](assets/images/misconfiguring_hostname_portnumber.png)